jamiealquiza/envy/README.md

 Automatically exposes environment variables for all of your flags.

 Envy takes one parameter: a namespace prefix that will be used for environment variable lookups.
-Each flag registered in your app will be prefixed, uppercased, and hyphens exchanged for underscores; if a matching environment variable is found, it will override (or set) the respective flag value.
+Each flag registered in your app will be prefixed, uppercased, and hyphens exchanged for underscores; if a matching environment variable is found, it will set the respective flag value as long as the value is not otherwise explicitly set (see usage for precedence).

 ### Example